thekrisho/Android-Sensor-Monitor/README.md

 Ngrok: A simple tool that allows you to forward your server and port to a public address without port forwarding https://ngrok.com .
 I highly recommend using this as it easy, fast, and free.

 Tomcat 9.0: You can install tomcat on mac or windows just remember that in order to see changes you need to restart the server everytime.
-Make sure you can do this easily during development
+Make sure you can do this easily during development. http://tomcat.apache.org

 JDBC Servlet: Since we can't directly access the database with HTML, we are using java to run sql staments and java system out to run a mini HTML servlet.
 Please see my repository for my detail on that https://github.com/thekrisho/JDBC-Servlet